JayYeung/calhacks2023/README.md

 ### Deploying to Vercel

+Every commit/push is automatically deployed to vercel.
+You can check deployment status at the top of the github repo as a colored dot.

-Endpoint will always begin with `https://calendar-bot-backend.vercel.app/`, then followed by the API endpoint.
+Endpoint will always begin with [https://calendar-bot-backend.vercel.app/](https://calendar-bot-backend.vercel.app/), then followed by the API endpoint.

 ## API Endpoints